Rich Quade teaches animation courses at the UCLA School of Theater, Film and Television.

 Since 2002, he has been a disc jockey as well, known on the air as Pop Goes the Weasel, at community college radio station KALX in Berkeley, Calif.

 Quade received his undergraduate degree in art and math from St. Olaf College in Northfield, Minnesota.
-In 1990, he received his M.F.A. from the UCLA School of Theater, Film and Television after going through the School’s Animation Workshop program.
+In 1990, he received his M.F.A. from the UCLA School of Theater, Film and Television after going through the School’s animation program.